davidan1981/rubybreaker/TUTORIAL.md

 ### Using Ruby Unit Testing Framework

-Instead of manually inserting the entry point indicator in the source program, you can take advantage of Ruby's built-in testing framework.
+Instead of manually inserting the entry point indicator in the source program, you can take advantage of Ruby&rsquo;s built-in testing framework.
 This is preferred to modifying the source program directly, especially for the long term program maintainability.
 But no worries!
 This method is as simple as the previous one.